thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 However, a lot of these enterprise solutions are designed for "big" data (whatever that means for your organization).
 But there's a whole ocean of use cases *in between* single-CPU, in-memory analytics and large-scale, distributed analytics.
 It's in this middle ground where embedded databases shine ✨, because they're designed to be lightweight, easy to use, and are extremely performant for analytics, from small-scale (a few million) to large-scale (billion-size) datasets.

 The aim of this series is to first gain a birds-eye view of the embedded database landscape, and how their interplay with Apache Arrow ecosystem is allowing for greater flexibility in data modelling than was possible before.
-From an OLAP perspective, three particular vendors are really exciting: **DuckDB** in the relational world, **KùzuDB** for graphs, and **LanceDB** for vectors.
+From an OLAP perspective, three particular vendors are really exciting: **DuckDB** in the relational world, **Kùzu** for graphs, and **LanceDB** for vectors.

 ## Some background